 Glucose (derived from sugar) is the body’s main source of fuel for one reason: It’s the easiest molecule to break down and convert into energy.
-That may sound like a good thing, but it creates a dietary imbalance that causes your body to store fat rather than burning it off.
-Ketosis shifts this imbalance by depleting your body’s available glucose, and in turn, decreases blood sugar and insulin levels.
-By doing so, it shifts your internal metabolic processes back to using fat as their primary fuel.
+That may sound like a good thing, but it creates a dietary imbalance that causes your body to store fat rather than burn it off.
+Ketosis shifts this imbalance by depleting your body’s available glucose which in turn decreases the blood sugar and insulin levels.
+By doing so, it shifts your internal metabolic processes back to using fat as the primary fuel.

-When you eat a diet rich in carbohydrates, your body converts those carbs into glucose.
+When eating a diet rich in carbohydrates, the body converts those carbs into glucose.

-Glucose is your body’s preferred energy source.
-As long as you keep eating carbohydrates, your body will keep turning it into sugar, thereby burning that sugar for energy.
+Glucose is the body’s preferred energy source.
+As long as consumption for carbohydrates continue, your body will keep turning it into sugar, thereby burning that sugar for energy.
 In other words, when glucose is present, your body will refuse to burn off its fat stores.

 Since carbs are your body’s preferred energy source, the only way to start burning fat is by removing carbs.